Are you, or someone you know, in crisis?

 Hospital and emergency services

-If you, or someone you know is at immediate risk of harm, go to or call the emergency department of your local general hospital.
+If you, or someone you know is at immediate risk of harm, go to or call the emergency department of your local hospital.
 You can also contact emergency services on 112 or 999 anytime, day or night.